 - Neighbouring properties and structures

-This information is especially useful in larger-scale developments.
-The details of a feature survey can be used to improve the accuracy of timelines and trade estimates, and it helps to avoid costly mistakes like damaging utilities.
+This form of engineering survey and site planning survey provides essential data collection for understanding a property’s terrain and built environment.
+The details from a feature survey can be used to improve the accuracy of timelines, trade estimates, and design layouts, helping to avoid costly mistakes like damaging utilities or misjudging elevations.

 3. Topographic Surveys

 The contours and terrain of a block play a major role in the design and planning of development projects.
-Simple issues such as gentle slopes can complicate the building process, so topographic surveys are designed to provide detailed information to aid planning.
+Simple issues such as gentle slopes can complicate the building process, so topographic surveys and geodetic surveys are designed to provide detailed information to aid planning and ensure precise measurement of the site’s elevation and layout.

-Modern cadastral surveyors often use sophisticated LiDAR sensors and drones to capture terrain information.
-Depending on your needs, a surveyor can even use aerial surveying to produce a 3D render of the site that can be used for modelling the project using CAD technology.
+Modern land surveyors often use sophisticated LiDAR sensors, drones, and advanced survey research methods to capture terrain information.
+Depending on your needs, a registered surveyor can even use aerial surveying to produce a 3D render of the site that supports engineering surveys, digital modelling, and CAD-based design accuracy.

 4. Construction and Engineering Surveys